 The point about representativeness is linked to the requirements of the European Benchmarks Regulation.
 Amongst these requirements, is a clear and unambiguous requirement for not only the administrator, but also for the supervisor of the benchmark administrator, to assess the capability of a critical benchmark to be representative of an underlying market and economic reality.
 As we note above, in the case of LIBOR, the supervisor is the FCA.

-Throughout the remainder of 2020 and into 2021 it is expected that ISDA will continue its wider LIBOR transition work including in relation to the following areas:
+Notwithstanding the launch of the Protocol and Supplement, for the remainder of 2020 and into 2021, it is expected that ISDA will continue its wider LIBOR transition work, including in the following areas:

 the use of RFRs in non-linear derivatives and cross-currency swaps and supplemental amendments to IBOR fallbacks for these transactions;